pdecks/platepal/README.md

 our short project time.

 I had questions about what would be the best classifier for my task at hand.
-I had been watching Coursera videos for a `Natural Language Processing course`_ taught by Stanford instructors, and the videos, while thought provoking, gave me more questions than answers on how to proceed.
+I had been watching Coursera videos for a [Natural Language Processing course](https://www.coursera.org/course/nlp) taught by Stanford instructors, and the videos, while thought provoking, gave me more questions than answers on how to proceed.

 ...
-And then one of the Hackbright TAs showed me this handy `Maching Learning Map`_ on the Scikit Learn website:
+And then one of the Hackbright TAs showed me this handy [Machine Learning Map](http://scikit-learn.org/stable/tutorial/machine_learning_map/) on the Scikit Learn website:
 **Finding the Right Estimator for the Job**
 ![ml_map](https://cloud.githubusercontent.com/assets/1440268/11493695/1fcc35be-97b0-11e5-9699-e8081880cdea.png)

-With a literal road map in hand, I proceded to work through `this sklearn tutorial`_, using the 20 Newsgroups Dataset.
+With a literal road map in hand, I proceded to work through [this sklearn tutorial](http://scikit-learn.org/stable/tutorial/text_analytics/working_with_text_data.html), using the 20 Newsgroups Dataset.
 I learned about extracting features using sklearn's CountVectorizer, which, once fitted, contains a dictionary of feature indices.
 The tutorial also introduced me to the concept of term-frequence inverse-document-